paulgoleary/milagro-crypto-js/README.md

 ```

 ## Testing all in a docker
-To build all the possible configurations and test it in a docker (used for testing the library) type:
+To build the library with all the possible configurations and test it in a docker (used for testing the library) type:
 ```
 jake dockerbuild
 ```